7 Types of Logos and Which Ones to Use For Your Brand

-If you are just starting out, you can still use this type of logo.
-However, you will also need to use a wordmark associated with the symbol until your broad audience gets familiar with your brand and what you offer.
+If you're starting out, you can still use this type of logo.
+However, you'll also need to use a wordmark associated with the symbol until your broad audience becomes familiar with your brand and what you offer.
 Once you reach the point where the symbol of your logo is recognizable enough that you don't need the wordmark, you can follow Starbucks’ example and remove it.

 - They are simple

 - Easy to mix with other design elements